-Lifespan Home Modifications provides housing planning, design, specification and construction services to accommodate the needs of older adults.
+Lifespan Home Modifications provides planning, design, specification and construction services to accommodate the housing needs of older adults.
 Our expertise spans the range of senior housing options from single-family homes to apartments and condominiums to independent and assisted living communities.
 Our clients include proactive homeowners, retirees, children of older adults, caregivers, health care providers and service agencies.
-We also assist a growing number of businesses interested in improving their residential services specifically for older customers.
+We also assist businesses that specialize in senior housing services.

-Our projects result in living environments that are attractive, comfortable, convenient, durable, easy to use and low maintenance as well as safe and accessible.
-They adapt to the changes older adults experience and they improve the quality of life for them and the people around them.
-Our work also demonstrates how home modifications, Universal Design and Aging-In-Place work together.
+Our projects result in attractive, comfortable, convenient, durable, easy to use living environments that are also safe, accessible and low maintenance.
+They adapt to meet the changes older adults experience and improve their quality of life as well as the quality of life for the people around them.
+Our work also demonstrates how Universal Design, home modifications and Aging-In-Place work together.

 Understanding these terms and how we apply them will help you determine whether our services fit your needs.

 Home modification means changing existing living spaces to meet the needs of people with physical or cognitive limitations so they can continue living independently and safely.
 Modifications can range from simply adding grab bars or making lighting improvements to major home remodeling or new additions.
 People usually become aware of the need for home modifications when an incident or series of incidents occur.
 Events like returning home to recuperate following hospitalization or noticing that a parent is falling frequently or receiving fewer visits from older friends and family members often alert people to a home’s limitations.

 Our home modifications usually have one or more of the following specific goals:

 - Prepare a home for the future long-term needs of the family

 - Reduce injuries from home accidents so people can live safer, fulfilling and enjoyable lives, reduce healthcare costs and delay or eliminate the need for institutionalization